 The Ohio State University is cultivating the next generation of leaders in hospitality management who are passionate to serve others - to put smiles on their faces and offer them an experience to remember.

-Students who graduate from Ohio State with a degree in Hospitality Management have a competitive edge over those with degrees not specifically focused on the industry The undergraduate program in Hospitality Management teaches a comprehensive curriculum balanced in business, management, people, service and operations.
+Students who graduate from Ohio State with a hospitality management degree have a competitive edge over those with degrees not specifically focused on the industry The undergraduate program in hospitality management teaches a comprehensive curriculum balanced in business, management, people, service and operations.
 And no matter where your interests lie - be it food, event planning, accounting or guest services - you'll learn management skills that can be applied in a variety of career paths.

 Hospitality Management Curriculum